syncfusion-content/install-docs/Common/Essential-Studio/Installation/Essential-Studio-Platform-Framework-Add-Ons.md

 ## Step-by-Step Installation

-The steps below show how to instal the Syncfusion Platform Framework Add-On installer.
+The steps below show how to install the Syncfusion Platform Framework Add-On installer.

 1. Open the Syncfusion Platform Framework Add-On installer file by double-clicking it.
 The welcome wizard will appear.
 Click Next button.